Consistency of the mean and the principal components of spatially distributed functional data: Preliminaries and assumptions

-We continue to assume a spatial design $\mathfrak{S}_N=\{\bs_{k,N},\,1\leq k\leq S_N\}$.
-The two special cases we discuss are closely related to those considered by \citetext{lahiri:2003}.
+Our conditions are more general than those proposed so far.
+We treat below two special cases which are closely related to those considered by Lahiri \cite{lahiri:2003}.
 The points are assumed to be on a grid of an increasing size, or to have a density.
-The results of this section show how our more general assumptions look in these special cases, and provide additional intuition behind the sampling designs formulated in Definition~\ref{def:nids}.
+We show how our more general assumptions look in these special cases, and provide additional intuition behind the sampling designs formulated in Definition~\ref{def:nids}.
 They also set a framework for some results of Sections \ref{s:cm} and \ref{s:cc}.